gutoPsilva/Frontend-Mentor/014. product-preview-card-component-main/README.md

 ### What I learned

 This specific challenge helped me find out how to change the image source depending on the screen size directly on the HTML.
-The use of the <picture> tag is really useful when adding the 'media' attribute on it, i just added the min-width i wanted to change the image and boom!
+The use of the `<picture>` tag is really useful when adding the ``media`` attribute on it, i just added the min-width i wanted to change the image and boom!

 ```html
   <picture class="sm:w-55%">